 The tax return definition—simplified and explained

-In plain terms, the tax return is defined as paperwork filed with a tax authority to report income and pertinent expenses during the tax season.
+In plain terms, the tax document is defined as paperwork filed with a tax authority to report income and pertinent expenses during the tax season.
 The U.S. tax season for individuals comes around yearly, between January and April 15th.
-Individuals file the 1040 tax return document to calculate tax liability or request a tax return for overpayment.
+Individuals file the 1040 tax return document to calculate tax liability or request a tax return for the overpayment.